ZZQzico/streaming-recommendation/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->

+## 1. Multi-Stage Model Architecture

+**Overview:**
+Our recommendation system follows a **multi-stage architecture** with dedicated models for **recall**, **ranking**, and **re-ranking**, which is a proven design in modern recommender systems.
+This design efficiently narrows down a large item pool to a personalized top-N list while capturing temporal user behavior.
+By splitting the task into stages, we can use specialized models at each stage and meet real-time constraints.

+- **Recall – LightGCN:** For the first-stage recall, we employ *LightGCN* (Light Graph Convolution Network) to leverage the collaborative signals in the Amazon Product Review dataset.
+LightGCN learns high-quality user and item embeddings by propagating embeddings on the user–item interaction graph.
+It simplifies traditional graph neural nets by focusing solely on neighborhood aggregation, yielding a lightweight yet powerful collaborative filtering model.

+- **Ranking – DIN (Deep Interest Network):** For second-stage ranking, we use Alibaba’s *Deep Interest Network (DIN)*, a state-of-the-art model for CTR prediction that excels at modeling temporal user behavior.
+Given a particular item from the recall stage, DIN focuses on the most relevant aspects of the user’s historical behaviors.

+- **Re-ranking – RankNet:** In the final stage, we apply *RankNet* to refine the top results from DIN.
+RankNet is a neural learning-to-rank approach that uses pairwise comparisons to optimize item ordering.
+In our pipeline, this fine-tunes the top candidates for maximum precision and can incorporate business rules or diversity constraints.

+**Temporal User Behavior Modeling:**
+We emphasize capturing user behavior over time.
+LightGCN leverages the **accumulated historical interactions** for collaborative filtering.
+DIN focuses on **sequence-based interests**, using attention to highlight relevant past actions for each candidate.
+RankNet can then factor in **short-term vs. long-term preferences** by comparing top items pairwise.
+This multi-model ensemble ensures personalization and real-time adaptability, reflecting evolving user behavior at different scales.

+---

+## 2. Distributed Training Architecture

+**Scale of Data:**
+The Amazon Product Review dataset is massive, making single-machine training infeasible.
+We propose a **distributed training strategy** using **PyTorch** as the core deep learning framework, augmented with *Ray Train* for efficient multi-node scaling.
+Ray Train provides an easy-to-use API that helps distribute PyTorch training across a cluster, handling process setup and synchronization.

+**Ray for Distributed Training:**
+We will deploy a Ray cluster on Chameleon Cloud.
+Each Ray **worker** executes the training loop on a shard of the data in parallel, synchronizing gradients at each step.
+LightGCN can partition the user–item graph, while DIN and RankNet use data parallelism on user sequences.
+Ray also offers fault tolerance and flexible scheduling, ensuring robust long-running jobs.

+**Collaborative Training Workflow:**
+All three models (recall, ranking, re-ranking) can be trained in a pipeline.
+First, train LightGCN to learn embeddings.
+Next, DIN refines user–item relevance using sequence modeling.
+Finally, RankNet adjusts top candidates to optimize ordering.
+Each step runs on the Ray cluster, which speeds up epochs and easily scales to more nodes or GPUs.
+This distributed approach allows large-scale experimentation with minimal code changes.

+---

+## 3. Containerized Training Pipeline (Docker)

+**Docker for Consistency:**
+We containerize the training environment with **Docker**, bundling our dependencies (PyTorch, Ray, Python libraries) in a versioned image.

+**Integration with Orchestration:**
+Using Docker images, we can orchestrate Ray clusters on Kubernetes or other platforms.
+Each node runs the same container, ensuring consistent versions and dependencies.

+---

+## 4. Experiment Tracking and Model Versioning

+**MLflow Integration:**
+To manage extensive experiments, we integrate **MLflow** for tracking.
+During training, MLflow logs parameters (e.g. learning rate, embedding size), metrics (e.g. NDCG, AUC), and artifacts (model checkpoints).
+This creates a detailed record of each run for reproducibility and comparison.

+**Model Registry:**
+We register successful models in the **MLflow Model Registry**.
+Each version can be labeled and retrieved by the deployment pipeline.
+This ensures our team can easily identify the current best model and roll back if needed.

+---

+## 5. Alignment with Real-Time Pipeline and Deployment

+**Kafka & Spark Streaming (Behavior Replay):**
+User events are replayed from Kafka, and Spark Streaming updates user features in near real-time.
+Though the models are trained offline, new data can be incorporated into periodic retraining cycles, allowing the system to adapt quickly.

+**FastAPI Serving Integration:**
+Trained models are loaded by a FastAPI service that orchestrates the multi-stage recommendation process.
+LightGCN is used for recall, DIN for ranking, and RankNet for final re-ranking.
+Redis can cache recent results to maintain sub-200ms response times.
+FastAPI fetches model artifacts from MLflow or a Docker volume, ensuring consistent deployment.

+**Deployment on Chameleon Cloud:**
+All components—Kafka, Spark, Ray, FastAPI, and MLflow—are deployed on Chameleon Cloud.
+Docker containers and Kubernetes simplify resource allocation, letting us separate GPU nodes for training from CPU nodes for serving.

+**In summary**, our architecture unifies data streaming, distributed model training, Docker-based deployment, and MLflow-driven MLOps.
+By combining LightGCN, DIN, and RankNet, we address long-term user preferences, session-based interests, and fine-grained ranking optimizations.

 #### Model serving and monitoring platforms

 <!-- Make sure to clarify how you will satisfy the Unit 6 and Unit 7 requirements,